Drake (musician): Family and relationships

-Drake's paternal uncles are guitarists and songwriters Larry Graham and Teenie Hodges.
-Graham was a member of Sly and the Family Stone, while Hodges contributed to songs for Al Green, including "Love and Happiness", "Here I Am (Come and Take Me)", and "Take Me to the River".
+Drake's paternal uncles are musicians Larry Graham and Teenie Hodges.
+Larry Graham was a member of Sly and the Family Stone, while Hodges contributed to songs for Al Green, including "Love and Happiness", "Here I Am (Come and Take Me)", and "Take Me to the River".

-Drake has two dogs, a snow white American Bully and an American Akita; he acquired another Akita in 2016, but surrendered the dog to a trainer not long after due to tour commitments.
+He dated SZA between 2008 and 2009, and in 2011 reports emerged that he was dating Serena Williams.

-Drake is close friends with Adele.
-He dated SZA between 2008 and 2009, and was in an on-again, off-again relationship with Rihanna from 2009 to 2016.
-He has mentioned the relationship in every one of his studio albums, and when presenting Rihanna with the Michael Jackson Video Vanguard Award in 2016, he said "she's a woman I've been in love with since I was 22 years old."
+Drake was in an on-again, off-again relationship with Rihanna from 2009 to 2016.
+He has mentioned the relationship in every one of his studio albums, and when presenting Rihanna with the Michael Jackson Video Vanguard Award in 2016, he said "she's a woman I've been in love with since I was 22 years old".
 On his relationship with her, he said on the talk show The Shop:

-As life takes shape and teaches you your own lessons, I end up in this situation where I don't have the fairy tale [of] 'Drake started a family with Rihanna, [it's] so perfect.'
+As life takes shape and teaches you your own lessons, I end up in this situation where I don't have the fairy tale [of] 'Drake started a family with Rihanna, [it's] so perfect'.
 It looks so good on paper [and] I wanted it too at one time.

-Drake is a father to one son who was born on October 11, 2017, to French painter and former model Sophie Brussaux.
+Drake is a father to a son, who was born on October 11, 2017, to French painter and former model Sophie Brussaux.
 Brussaux's pregnancy was the subject of several rumours after featuring in a TMZ article in early 2017.
-After the nature of the pair's relationship was discussed in Pusha T's "The Story of Adidon", Drake confirmed his fatherhood on the album Scorpion in 2018, citing a desire for his child's privacy.
+After the nature of the pair's relationship was discussed in Pusha T's "The Story of Adidon", Drake confirmed his fatherhood on the album Scorpion in 2018.